Expanding Environmental Law Practice Bolsters EU Capabilities with Strategic Lateral Hire

 “Ales expands our capability to provide practical, efficient, and business-oriented regulatory advice in the EU chemicals and products area which will be greatly appreciated by our clients,” noted Herb Estreicher, Partner in Keller and Heckman’s Environmental Practice.

-With the changes that are being forced onto society by COVID-19, it is important for stakeholders to be informed and prepared to adapt to whatever is on the horizon regarding Environmental and Chemical Control law around the world.
-“Our EU offering in Brussels is further bolstered with substantive lawyers like Ales joining” said Brussels-based Partner Marcus Navin-Jones.
+With the changes that are being forced onto society by COVID-19, it is important for stakeholders to be informed and prepared to adapt to whatever is on the horizon regarding Environmental and Chemical Control Law around the world.

 “Having gained ten years of experience in EU regulatory law, transitioning to Keller and Heckman as a truly regulatory law hub has been a logical step,” said Ales.
 “I look forward to reinforcing Keller and Heckman’s Environmental Health and Safety practice and I am delighted to work in a dedicated law firm with strong scientific expertise from their in-house scientific staff. “